ITINERARY Legend; B = Breakfast L = Lunch, D = Dinner

 Optional: 60 Minute Sunset Scenic Flight (own expense)

 - Day 9: KAKADU TO BATCHELOR (BLD)

 Overnight: Bachelor (ensuite)

-Today you enjoy a morning cruise on the famous Yellow Waters, abundant with many species of birds and the mighty saltwater crocodile.
-We then travel across the floodplains of the South Alligator River and further through Kakadu National Park to Bark Hut at Annaburroo where we take a short break.
-From here we head off to the small village of Corroboree before heading off the main road and travel through the Marrakai region crossing the Alligator River viewing Lake Bennett.
-We then make our way to Batchelor in the Litchfield National Park for our overnight stay.
+Today we travel across the floodplains of the South Alligator River and further through Kakadu National Park to Bark Hut at Annaburroo, where we take a short break.
+From here we head off to the small village of Corroboree before heading off the main road and travel through the Marrakai region crossing the Alligator River and on our way to Batchelor.

 - Day 10: BATCHELOR TO DARWIN (BL)

-Our final day on tour and we journey through Litchfield National Park with the first stops being Wangi and Florence Falls for morning tea.
-Travelling further into the park, we head to Tolmer Falls where we have lunch.
+Visit Tolmer and Florence Falls for morning tea.
+Travelling further into the park, we head to Wangi Falls where we have lunch.
 The afternoon sees us tour through Tumbling Waters (named after the rapids where gold was discovered) and on to Berry Springs (crystal clear warm springs) before re-joining the highway.
 We pass through the towns of Noonamah and Palmerston before arriving into Darwin city late afternoon – this concludes our memorable tour across two states and over 4000 kilometres.